 Shocking that I'd suggest meditation, I know.
 So predictable aren't I?
 Haha.
 Well, folks, there is literally NO TIME BETTER to commit to a meditation practice than NOW.
 This is it.
 Not only does meditation calm our nervous system (see above) and boost production of happy hormones like serotonin and endorphins, but it also trains us in equanimity, a word derived from the Latin aequus and animus, which translate to “balanced” and “internal state” respectively.
 In plain English: equanimity is even-mindedness.
 Fair to say we need that kind of mindset now, right?
 Meditation also trains us in the practice of presence.
 Yes, the practice of presence.
 Bringing our attention back to the here and now is one of the most soothing things we can do for ourselves anytime, but particularly during times of extreme stress and anxiety.
 Given the current circumstances, it's very easy to get caught up in fear of what might happen in the future.
 Staying present helps us stay calm and keep things in perspective, helps keep us focused on the fact that for right now, we have everything we need.

-My new book Heavily Meditated is for sale here and you are also invited to join the Heavily Meditated group on Facebook so we can share resources and experiences.
+You are also invited to join the Heavily Meditated group on Facebook so we can share resources and experiences.
 I'll also be answering any questions you have in that group, so please do join us.
 It's so important to create community any way we can now!

 If you already have a strong practice, this is a nice time to double down on your daily dose. ;)